-§ 733A.141 § 790.141 Only those medical cannabis dispensaries that can demonstrate to the Planning Department they were in operation as of April 1, 2005 and have remained in continuous operation and have obtained a final permit to operate by March 1, 2008 are permitted § 733A.68 § 249.35 FRINGE FINANCIAL SERVICE RESTRICTED USE DISTRICT (FFSRUD) Boundaries: The FFSRUD and its 1/4 mile buffer includes, but is not limited to, the NCT-1 Neighborhood Commercial District.
+§ 733A.
+141 § 790.141 Only those medical cannab dispensaries that can demonstrate to the Planning Department they were in operation as of April 1, 200 and have remained in continuous operation and have obtained a final permi to operate by March 1, 200 are permitted - § 733A.
+58 § 249.35 FRINGE FINANCIAL SERVICE RESTRICTED USE DISTRICT (FFSRUD Boundaries: The FFSRUD and its 1/4 mile buffer includes, but is not limited the NCT-1 Neighborhood Commercial District.
 Controls: Within the FFSRUD and its 1/4mile buffer, fringe financial services are NP pursuant to Section 249.35.
-Outside the FFSRUD and its1/4 mile buffer, fringe financial services are P subject to the restrictions set forth in Subsection 249.35(c)(3).
+Outside the FFSRUD and its1/4 mile buffer, fringe financial services are P subject to th restrictions set forth in Subsection 249.35(c)(3).

-Sec.
-53. The San Francisco Planning Code is hereby amended by amending Section 734.1, to read as follows:
+734.1, to read as follows: